HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 Once the `config.yaml` file has been created, it can be used to generate two files needed to do the upload to the API.
 One file is the more complex `csv-metadata.json` file used to describe the table according the the W3C [Generating RDF from Tabular Data on the Web](https://www.w3.org/TR/csv2rdf/) Recommendation.
 This file is require by VanderBot.
 The other file is the CSV that contains the data.
 Both the `csv-metadata.json` file and column headers for the CSV can be generated from the `config.yaml` file using the script [convert_config_to_metadata_schema.py](convert_config_to_metadata_schema.py) described [here](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/convert-config.md).

-Running that script with the example file above generates the `csv-metadata.json` file and the file `hstatues.csv`.
+Running that script with the example file above generates the [csv-metadata.json](https://github.com/HeardLibrary/linked-data/blob/master/wikibase/vanderbot/csv-metadata.json) file and the file [hstatues.csv](https://github.com/HeardLibrary/linked-data/blob/master/wikibase/vanderbot/hstatues.csv).
 The latter file name differs from the file name given for the `output_file_name` in the `config.yaml` file by having an "h" (for headers) prepended to the name.
 This is to avoid overwriting any existing data files with the same name.
 If you are starting a new file, just remove the "h" from the name.

 ![leftmost column headers](images/headers1.png)